sc0v0ne/LearnAI/ml/ml_algorithms.md

 Depending upon the scenario, data type, input, etc., there are different ways an ML model learns: supervised and unsupervised.

-In general, there are 10 Machine Learning techniques that are commonly used for AI development.
+In general, there are 10 Machine Learning techniques that are commonly used for AI development [6]:

 1. Regression (supervised)

 2. Classification (supervised)

 3. Transfer Learning (supervised)

 4. Clustering (unsupervised)

 5. Ensemble Methods (supervised)

 6. Neural Networks and Deep Learning (unsupervised)

 7. Dimensionality Reduction (supervised and unsupervised)

 8. Word Embeddings (unsupervised)

 9. Natural Language Processing (unsupervised)

 10. Reinforcement Learning (unsupervised)